hrhr49/tefcha-cli/README.md

 Convert pseudo code to flowchart.
 If input file is not given, use stdin instead.

 Options:
-  -o --output-file <file>  Output file name. (.svg, .png, .jpg are available.
+  -V, --version               output the version number -o --output-file <file>     Output file name. (svg, png, jpg, jpeg are
+                              available.
 If it is not given, output svg text to stdout).
   -c --config-file <file>     Optional: JSON configuration file for tefcha.
+  -e --extension <extension>  Optional: specify output format (svg, png, jpg,
+                              jpeg)
+  -d --disable-browser        Optional: browser(pupeteer) is not used.
+NOTE: If
+                              output is SVG, text is converted to <path> tag.
+  -f --font-file <file>       Optional: path of font file (wof, otf, ttf).
+                              NOTE: this option is available if
+                              --disable-browser option is specified.
   -h, --help                  display help for command
 ```